 1 cup of powdered milk

-2 teaspoons of powdered vanilla flavour
+2 teaspoons of powdered vanilla flavor

 Half a teaspoon of ground nutmeg